Contents

 This defines a simple symbolic logic, as an aide-memoire for the parts of our personalities which are turned on, energised and functioning (or not).
 But this is functionally incomplete.

-Mathematically, there are more permutations of "cab" and "CAB".
+Mathematically, there are more permutations of "abc" and "ABC".
 This systems approach to psychology and types of personality was explicitly recognised in the Siddha Siddhanta Paddhati (by Gorakhnath).
 Gorakhnath describes a system of realms or worlds (Loka):

 Loka Gorakhnath's realms